-Definition: A marketing audit is a systematic examination of the way your business is marketed.
+A marketing audit is a systematic examination of the way a business is being marketed.
 Marketing audits will show business owners and marketing staff where marketing efforts are successful, a marketing audit may also show the failures so the necessary changes can be made for your business to thrive.

 Though it may sound intimidating, marketing audits are good for your business.
 In this post, we will break down exactly what a marketing audit is, why marketing audits are important, and how your audit can be carried out.

 A marketing audit is a review of a business’s marketing environment, typically conducted by a third party, such as a marketing agency.
 The marketing audit will systematically analyze, as well as evaluate and interpret both the internal and external marketing environment; its goals, and the means by which the business will reach these goals.

 A marketing audit will look at what your business wants out of its marketing strategy, and determine how best to get there.
 An audit is typically a prerequisite to a marketing strategy or when a problem arises that makes a change to the marketing plan necessary.

 - A marketing audit is comprehensive.
 The audit should cover all the areas of marketing.

 - The audit should be systematic.
 It should be organized, and encompass all strategies and operations that influence marketing performance.